PoT-O: Proof of Tensor Optimizations (TW-RPC-001)

 Freedom of AI Research

-- Open tensor workloads bypass centralized data-center restrictions, enabling solo researchers and under-resourced teams to contribute primitives.
+- Open tensor workloads can, in principle, be defined so that they do not depend on centralized data-center infrastructure, enabling solo researchers and under-resourced teams to participate.

-- Miners expend electricity/hardware → produce verifiable tensor primitives (useful AI by-product).
+- Miners expend electricity/hardware and produce verifiable tensor primitives.

 Part 1: Off-Chain PoT-O Validator Service (Rust)